 Kalula is a member of national and international associations and societies with a specific interest in ageing, and of the International Longevity Centre Global Alliance (ILC-GA), the Global Aging Research Network (GARN) of the International Association of Geriatrics and Gerontology (IAGG), and the African Research on Ageing Network (AFRAN)and South African Geriatric Society (SAGS).

-Professor Jaco Hoffman, DPhil (Oxon), is Research Professor and head of the Optentia Research Focus Group: Ageing and Generational Dynamics in Africa at North-West University (Vaal Triangle Campus) and a James Martin Senior Research Fellow in the Oxford Institute of Population Ageing at Oxford University, UK.
-He is an Honorary Research Fellow in the Institute of Ageing in Africa at the University of Cape Town.
-He is the Co-ordinator of the African Research on Ageing Network (AFRAN) and a Board Member of the South African Care Forum (SACF), and is a Past President of the South African Gerontological Association (SAGA).
+Professor Jaco Hoffman, DPhil (Oxon), is Professor of Socio-Gerontology and leader of the Optentia Research Focus programme: Ageing and Generational Dynamics in Africa (AgenDA) at North-West University (Vaal Triangle Campus), South Africa as well as Visiting James Martin Senior Research Fellow in the Oxford Institute of Population Ageing at the University of Oxford, UK.
+He is also an Honorary Professor in the Institute of Ageing in Africa, Faculty of Health Sciences, University of Cape Town, and is a Co-director, with Professor Sebastiana Kalula, of the International Longevity Centre–South Africa (ILCSA).